 \subsection{Literature review}

-When the outside share is unobserved, the existing literature addresses this problem by imposing additional structure to substitute for the missing outside-share information.
-In the absence of direct data on the outside option, such restrictions are not testable.
-This paper instead studies identification and inference in the BLP model without imposing parametric or auxiliary structure to recover the outside share.
+This paper contributes to the literature on differentiated-products demand estimation by studying identification and inference in the BLP model after relaxing the standard assumption that the outside share, or equivalently market size, is known.
+In standard applications of this model, the researcher assumes that the share of the outside good is observed or can be constructed from the available data.
+When this share is unobserved, the existing literature typically imposes additional structure to substitute for the missing information.
+Without direct data on the outside option, however, these restrictions are difficult to assess empirically.
+This paper instead studies what can be learned without imposing parametric or auxiliary structure that point identifies the outside share.

-One strand of the literature incorporates a parametric specification for the outside component within the BLP framework and estimates it jointly with demand parameters. \citet{Berry:2006tt} introduce additional structure linking the market size — defined as the sum of inside and unobserved outside quantities -- to observed covariates.
-More recently, \citet{Zhang:2024} model the market size as a function of observed market-level variables that is known up to a finite-dimensional parameter vector estimated jointly with demand.
+One strand of the literature incorporates a parametric specification for the outside shares within the BLP framework and estimates it jointly with demand parameters. \citet{Berry:2006tt} introduce additional structure that links the market size, defined as the sum of inside and unobserved outside quantities, to observed covariates.
+More recently, \citet{Zhang:2024} models the market size as a function of observed market-level variables, known up to a finite-dimensional parameter vector, which is estimated jointly with demand.
 Under suitable conditions, this restores point identification using the same data requirements as in standard BLP estimation.
-Relatedly, \citet{Huang:2013vh} study a plain logit model without random coefficients and use market fixed effects to eliminate bias from unobserved outside shares.
+Relatedly, \citet{Huang:2013vh} study a standard logit model without random coefficients and use market fixed effects to eliminate bias from unobserved outside shares.
 They recover the size of the outside option under the additional assumption that market size is constant across markets.
-In contrast, our approach does not seek to restore point identification through additional parametric restrictions, but instead allows the model to be set identified.
+In contrast, our approach does not seek to restore point identification through additional parametric restrictions; instead, it allows the model to be set-identified.